 Slow and Steady

-The reason it’s unexciting is because it’s a slow form of retirement planning.
+The reason it’s unexciting is that it’s a slow form of retirement planning.
 By comparison, buying real estate, stepping in and out of volatile financial markets, or building a business is exciting.
 There is a lot of action, wins, losses, risks, and rewards.

 Still, over centuries, compound interest has been the most predictable way to become wealthy.
 Anyone who earns an income at any job can earn a fortune using this method.
 It calls for no special talent, takes little effort, and requires a minimum of attention.
 Despite these obvious benefits and the simplicity of this form of investment, it is often overlooked.
 In a span of five to ten years, it doesn’t really appear to be making that much of a difference in wealth accumulation compared to other methods with big returns on investment, but over a span of twenty to thirty years, it can be incredible: life’s golden ticket.